Jul 17, 2025

 Keeps People and Stuff Safe

 Insulated cables make it way less likely for someone to touch a live wire by mistake.
-Cross-linked polyethylene insulated PVC sheathed power cable YJLHY23 YJLHV32 Cross-linked polyethylene insulated double non-magnetic metal tape armored PVC sheathed power cable Indoors, tunnels, cable trenches or underground laying applications show how insulation keeps things safe, even in tricky spots.
+Cross-linked polyethylene insulated PVC sheathed power cable YJLHY23 and YJLHV32 cross-linked polyethylene insulated double non-magnetic metal tape armored PVC sheathed power cable Indoors, tunnels, cable trenches or underground laying applications show how insulation keeps things safe, even in tricky spots.

 Stands Up to Wear and Weather